george-zip/data_lake/README.md

 from local storage or HDFS and changes the s3 write mode from overwrite to ignore.
 This was added to facilitate local testing.

+Without any parameter, the default behavior is to read from s3 and overwrite the parquet files in overwrite mode.

 ```commandline
 spark-submit etl.py <mode>
 ```